-- Department for Business, Innovation & Skills, Department for Communities and Local Government, Department for Environment, Food & Rural Affairs, Department for Transport, Marine Management Organisation, Environment Agency, Natural England, George Eustice MP, and The Rt Hon Sir Michael Fallon MP
+- Department for Business, Innovation & Skills, Department for Communities and Local Government, Department for Environment, Food & Rural Affairs, Department for Transport, Marine Management Organisation Environment Agency, Natural England, George Eustice, and The Rt Hon Sir Michael Fallon

 - 11 November 2013

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 Ports, marina builders and coastal developers to benefit from reductions in red tape thanks to new coastal concordat

 Ports, marina builders, and other coastal developers will benefit from a streamlined approvals process and reductions in red tape thanks to a new agreement between regulatory bodies.
 The agreement was launched today (11 November 2013) by Business Minister Michael Fallon and Marine Environment Minister George Eustice.